EpiphaCy/EpiphaCy.Github.io/index.md

 1. Research Assistant, 2019.12 - Now
 - Advisor: Prof. Wenbin Wu, Fanhai International School of Finance, Fudan University, Shanghai
-  Monetary Policy, Macroeconomic Theory
+  *Monetary Policy, Macroeconomic Theory*
-  A working paper focusing on the financial implications of the unexpected component of the Fed's monetary policy is in progress.
+  Working as a co-author on a paper focusing on the financial implications of the unexpected component of the Fed's monetary policy is in progress.
+Benchmark empirical results have been obtained, now responsible for the theoretical framework based on *rational inattention model*.

 2. Research Assistant, 2021.3 - Now
 - Advisor: Prof. Yang Liu, Business School, Hong Kong University, Hong Kong
-  International Finance
+  *International Finance, Capitol Control*
-  Working on the relationship between risk premia and capital control mainly by MATLAB, responsible for coding, debugging as well as replication of previous papers.
+  Working on topics about capital control and financial crises.
+Responsible for coding, debugging as well as replication of previous papers mainly by MATLAB and Stata.

 3. Research Assistant, 2019.5 - 2020.4, *[Xiyuan Programme, FDUROP]*
-- Advisor: Prof. Fang Qin, School of Economics, Fudan University, Shanghai
+- Advisor: Prof. Fang Qin, School of Economics, Fudan University, Shanghai *Mechanism Design*
-  Considering about the reformation of grading system in colleges by model of game theory under the assumption of incomplete information repeated games.
+  Considering about the reformation of grading system in colleges by optimization of students and teachers under the assumption of incomplete information.
+Further policy recommendations are provided under rigorous mathematical proof.

 ## Publications
 - Incoming